 Mediation can result in a binding agreement to both parties.
 If an agreement is not reached, a lawsuit may then be filed.
 Or, if already in litigation, the case will revert back to the court.

 Mediation ... is confidential

 The mediation process is confidential.
 Confidential information provided to the mediator by parties during the mediation process cannot be divulged by the mediator.
 Moreover, the parties settlement discussions cannot be used as evidence in any future court proceeding.

-Mediations are typically scheduled Monday through Thursday starting at 9:00 am or 1:00 pm, although other times can be arranged if necessary.
-The SMU Conflict Resolution Center office is open Monday through Friday between 9:00 a.m. and 5:00 p.m.
+Mediations are typically scheduled starting at 9:30 am or 1:00 pm, although other times can be arranged if necessary.
+The SMU Conflict Resolution Center office is open Mondays, Wednesdays, and Thursdays from 9:30 a.m. to 5:00 p.m.

 If you would like to speak with someone regarding the process, or to schedule a mediation, please call the Center's coordinator, Angela Mitakidis,

 If you are interested in contracting privately with a specific mediator, please see our Mediator Listing